General Description of Persian History.

 The Origin Persian Language

 Persian language is one of the sweetest language in the world.
 It was an Indo-European tongue with close similarity with the oldest language Sanskrit and Avestan (language used in holy books of Zoroastrian’s).
 The language developed in Pars after the fall of Achaemenian’s government.
 It regularly used there from Pahlavi era to Sassanian era.
 The books and other literature of this era are very rare.
 However, Ferdowsi (a renowned Persian poet) explained it in a better way in his book “Shah Namaeh-e-Ferdowsi”.

 Influence of Arabic Language

 Arab conquests have conquered Pars and surroundings.
-They started rehabilitation in the area for the welfare of public.
-Therefore, Arabic language declared as official language.
+They started rehabilitation in the area for the welfare of public, which need an easy language.
+Therefore, they declared Arabic language as official language.
 They started their religious and academic education in Arabic language.
-However, Pahlavi language spoken in private life.
+However, Pahlavi language was also spoken in private life.
 The Arab conquests ruled over Pars for a century and a half.
 In this way, a large number of Arabic words emerged in Pahlavi and a new language came into being which is called Persian.

 Interest of Poets in Promotion of Persian Language

 Persian scholars take keen interest in promoting of Persian language and make it easy for readers.
 Moreover, Persian poets have also played a vital role in its promotion.
 Abu Abdullah Jaffar ibne Muhammad Roudaki (born in 858 CE in Panjakent, Tajikistan and died in 941 CE) and Abu Mansoor Muhammad Ibn-e-Ahmed Daqiqi Tusi (born in Tus, Iran) are the most prominent Persian poets.
 Roudaki is generally known as the first Persian poet.

 The Ghaznavid and early Seljuq Periods